 Before undertaking a PhD, I worked as a researcher at the Mathematical Institute of Leiden University, the Netherlands.
 I also assisted on teaching in a variety of statistics related courses at Leiden’s Faculty of Science in both undergraduate and graduate levels.
 Statistical tutorials, along with collected references, resources and lists which I have put together for myself on topics related to methods, statistics and R can be found here.

 Also at Leiden University, I was formally educated in social psychology, political science & statistics.
-Detailed information are organized on my vitæ.
+Detailed information are organized on my vitæ. (need updates)